markpendlebury/.github/README.md

 ## Welcome

-This is the **IAG** Organization for IAG to enable collaboration across many projects at once.
+This is the **IAG** Organization enabling collaboration across many projects at once.
 Owners and administrators can manage member access to the organization's data and projects.

 # Getting started with Git and Github